mkanai/covid19-finemapping/README.md

 * Latest meta-analysis release: [Release 3 (June 29, 2020)](https://www.covid19hg.org/results/)

 ## Summary
 We conducted statistical fine-mapping of the meta-analysis results, assuming a single causal variant per locus and a shared causal effect across studies.
-For each genome-wide significant locus (P < 5e-8; 3 Mb window around the lead variant), we applied approximate Bayes factor (ABF) with a prior variance W = 0.04 ([Wakefield, J. 2009](https://onlinelibrary.wiley.com/doi/abs/10.1002/gepi.20359)) to estimate posterior inclusion probability (PIP) and 95% credible sets.
-We observed the variants in 95% CS at the 3p21.31 signal are in very tight LD (r2 > 0.9) across multiple populations, suggesting it might be challenging to disentangle them apart statistically.
-Although ABF estimates PIP = 0.85 for the lead variant of ANA_C2_V2, we note that this seems suspicious given the LD pattern in a population and is likely due to biases from different phenotyping/genotyping/imputation across studies.
+For each locus with P < 1e-10 (3 Mb window around the lead variant), we applied approximate Bayes factor (ABF) with a prior variance W = 0.04 ([Wakefield, J. 2009](https://onlinelibrary.wiley.com/doi/abs/10.1002/gepi.20359)) to estimate posterior inclusion probability (PIP) and 95/99% credible sets.
+We observed the variants in CS at the 3p21.31 signal are in very tight LD (r2 > 0.9) across multiple populations, suggesting it might be challenging to disentangle them apart statistically.
+Although ABF estimates PIP = 0.85 for the lead variant of ANA_C2_V2, we note that the results should be interpreted cautiously given potential biases from different phenotyping/genotyping/imputation across studies.

 ## Results
 Results include both numerical tables and locuszoom-like plots.